Theodor-Fliedner-Gymnasium: International Partnerships

 Since 1970, the school has maintained a partnership with Ha'emek Hama’aravi Regional High School in Yifat, Israel.
 Since 1993, the school has also partnered with a high school in Działdowo, Poland.
 Additionally, the school has maintained a partnership with a school in Nijmegen, Netherlands, since 2005.

 School Building

 The school complex was constructed between 1962 and 1967, based on designs by the Düsseldorf architect Christoph Parade.
-The architectural design received several awards, including second place in the 1970 architecture prize of the Association of German Architects (BDA) for exemplary architecture.

 The buildings, arranged in a pavilion style, consist of multiple one to three-storey structures with flat roofs.
 They include a children's building for grades 5 and 6, a main building for grades 7 through 12, and functional spaces such as laboratories and an auditorium.
 The sports facilities include a gymnasium and a swimming pool with an adjustable floor.

+The school’s architecture has received multiple recognitions.
+The original school complex, designed by architect Christoph Parade and completed in the late 1960s, was awarded second prize in the 1970 architecture award of the Association of German Architects (BDA) for exemplary school design.
+Following an extensive renovation and expansion from 2009 to 2012 by Claudia Gehse, the project was honored with the Schulbaupreis Nordrhein-Westfalen (School Building Award) in 2013 for its quality and transformation of the existing campus.